 These high Q-values are an essential prerequisite for the excellent stability performance of crystal oscillators.
-The best presently available devices show stabilities of a few parts in 1013 for sampling times from one second to a day.
-There is some experimental evidence that the stability is limited not by the crystal resonator but by noise in the electronic components in the oscillator circuits.
+The best presently available devices show stabilities of a few parts in 10^{13} for sampling times from one second to a day.
+There is some experimental evidence that some crystal resonators may perform better and that limitations are primarily caused by noise in the electronic components in the oscillator circuits.
 This noise (flicker noise) may possibly be reduced by a special selection of low noise components (transistors, capacitors, etc.) and by some special circuit design.
 Thus there is a reasonable chance that the stability may reach values of better than 10-13 for sampling times of seconds to hours.
-For times of about one millisecond or less, the stability is often determined by additive noise in the output amplifiers and can then be reduced by a (crystal) filter in the output.
+For times shorter than one second, the stability is often determined by additive noise in the output amplifiers and can then be reduced by a (crystal) filter in the output.
 The long-term stability beyond several hours sampling time is determined by the aging and by external influences such as line voltage variations, temperature fluctuations, etc. A specification of accuracy is not very well possible with crystal oscillators.
 Without any frequency calibration they possibly can be fabricated via thickness-determination (not very practical) to about 10-6 frequency accuracy.
 If they are calibrated against a high accuracy frequency standard they maintain this calibration (accuracy) according to their long-term stability performance, e.g., a crystal with the low aging of 10-11 per day will be accurate to a few parts in 108 for the duration of a year.